-Since red meat is a major source of iron for most people, there has been speculation on a vegan diet causes iron deficiency.
+Since red meat is a significant source of iron for most people, there has been speculation that a vegan diet causes iron deficiency.

-The truth is, individuals on a vegan diet can have iron deficiency due to a lack of consuming iron-rich foods like red meat (ex. cow, boar, elk).
+The truth is individuals on a vegan diet can have iron deficiency due to a lack of consuming iron-rich foods like red meat (ex., cow, boar, elk).
 However, many plant-based, vegan-friendly foods offer high iron content.
 Some of these foods include tofu, spinach, and dried apricots.
-With a balanced diet of plant-based iron-rich foods, vegans should have a suitable amount of iron to reach the recommended daily intake (RDI).
+With a balanced diet of plant-based iron-rich foods, vegans should have enough iron to reach the recommended daily intake (RDI).

 Symptoms of Iron Deficiency

 As mentioned at the beginning of this article, two common symptoms of iron deficiency include tiredness and shortness of breath.